COLM-org/colm-org.github.io/coi-policy.md

 This document defines what constitutes a conflict of interest for the COLM review process.
-This documented was updates for COLM 2025.
+This document was updated for COLM 2026.
 Please read this document carefully.

 Anyone who plans to submit a paper as an author or a co-author, as well as reviewers and area chairs will need to create or update their OpenReview profile.
 You will be asked to declare two types of conflicts---domain conflicts and personal conflicts.
 Both types are declared by filling out appropriate sections of your OpenReview profile, as described below.